Federal Appeals Court Affirms Ruling in $2.1 Million Labor Law Case

 - Failure to keep accurate employee time records

-California law also prohibits retaliation against workers who inquire owed wages, or those who file claims regarding an employer’s violation of labor laws with a government agency.
+California law also prohibits retaliation against workers who inquire about owed wages, or those who file claims regarding an employer’s violation of labor laws with a government agency.

 Attorneys Specializing in Labor Law in Los Angeles and San Bernardino